OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - Attach radare2 to any local process or remote frida-server via USB or TCP.
 - Read/Write memory from the target process.
 - Load Frida information such as maps, symbols, imports, classes and methods into radare2.
-- Call r2 commands from frida as it exposes the r2pipe interface into the Frida Javascript API.
+- Call r2 commands from Frida as it exposes the r2pipe interface into the Frida Javascript API.

 ###### Installing r2frida

-Before installing r2frida, make sure you have installed radare2 on your system.
-In GNU/Debian you also need to install the following dependencies:
+Before installing r2frida, make sure you have installed [radare2](https://rada.re/r/ "radare2") on your system.
+On GNU/Debian you also need to install the following dependencies:

 ```shell
 $ sudo apt install -y make gcc libzip-dev nodejs npm curl pkg-config git